 The MMDC Club promotes responsible Metal Detecting, Remember that when you are out with your metal detector it's important to maintain good reputation as you are an ambassador for the hobby, even though club rallies are intended to be of a relaxed nature, It's also important to follow the Club Rules and show respect for the Land owner, Other People in the local community and the Countryside.

 1. Always get written permission from the landowner for the area you wish the search.
 Get a form here.

-2. Always follow and fully understand the Treasure Act legislation while Metal Detecting, Remember you must declare any Treasure finds within the legal time frame of 14 days from the time of discovery to the Coroner and inform your local Finds Liaison Officer.
-Any find that may be over 300 years old should be shown to the portable antiquities scheme for recording purposes.
+2. Always follow the Treasure Act legislation while Metal Detecting, Remember you must declare any Treasure finds within the legal time frame of 14 days from the time of discovery to the Coroner and inform your local Finds Liaison Officer.

 4. Always follow the Countryside Code.

 5. Never take a Metal Detector on Scheduled Monuments or Sites of Special Scientific Interest.

 6. Always be courteous to others who attend club digs and people in the local community.

 7. Always leave the ground in the same condition you find it, fill holes and repair grass work.

 8. All detectorists who attend digs must wear a finds pouch or bag, to collect your good finds, Scrap and rubbish.